kikipet/HALO/README.md

 * busio
 * time
 * math

+No guarantee that the board and busio coming with the OS are going to be the right versions of the modules

 ### For potential data processing at the very end
 (by no means a definitive list)